deepakvijay/flight-search-engine/README.md

 # Check working [Demo](https://deepakvijay.github.io/flight-search-engine/)

+### Note: To see searched data, Enter Pune to Bangalore for 1-Oct-2018

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.